Portal Reloaded

-Portal Reloaded is a 2021 free fan modification for Portal 2 created by German developer Jannis Brinkmann.
-As in the official Portal games, gameplay involves solving puzzles by manipulating portals which allow the player to move through space.
-Additionally, the mod allows players to shoot a third "time portal", allowing traversal across two versions of the puzzle chamber in different time periods.
-Initially envisioned as a smaller project, the game was released as a full-scale mod on April 19, 2021, receiving positive reception by multiple gaming outlets.
+Portal Reloaded is a 2021 mod for the 2011 puzzle-platform game Portal 2, developed and published by Jannis Brinkmann.
+As in the official Portal series, gameplay involves solving puzzles by manipulating portals, which allow the player to move through chambers.
+The mod also allows the player to shoot a third "time portal", allowing traversal across two versions of the puzzle chamber in different time periods.
+The player assumes control of a test subject who has to complete puzzles inside the Aperture Science Enrichment Center and destroy a "rogue test subject".